facebookresearch/dynalab/dynalab/tasks/README.md

 {
     "id": copy from input["uid"],
     "label": "positive" | "negative" | "neutral",
-    "prob": {"positive": 0.2, "negative": 0.6, "neutral": 0.2} # a dictionary of probabilities (0~1) for each label, will be normalized on our side
+    "prob": {"positive": 0.2, "negative": 0.6, "neutral": 0.2} # optional, a dictionary of probabilities (0~1) for each label, will be normalized on our side
 }
 ```
 **qa**